oliveiceteaavalanche/simpcity-watched-dl/README.md

 ## Cookies Setup

 Add an extention for `Netscape HTTP Cookie` in your browser (Firefox browser Add-ons works great).
-Tested with [Cookies.txt](https://addons.mozilla.org/en-CA/firefox/addon/cookies-txt/).
+Tested with [Cookies-txt](https://addons.mozilla.org/en-CA/firefox/addon/cookies-txt/).

-Login to your SimpCity account (make sure you have added forums to your wached list).
+Login to your SimpCity account (make sure you have added threads to your wached list).

-From the extension, copy cookies and paste it into `cookies.txt` file present in the current directory.
+From the extension, copy cookies for this site and paste it into `cookies.txt` file present in the current directory.

 ## Customization (Optional)

 Default is set to `Yesterday`.
+Will fetch and download from Yesterday posted content.

+Replace "Yesterday" with "Today" for today's posts.

 Change needs to be done at `scripts` > `step2.py` and find `target_day = "Yesterday"`

-Replace "Yesterday" with "Today" for today's posts.

 ## Run